 - Start thinking about your vows

 And so, there are many things that you could do after engagement.
-But it’s a good idea to start with these things on your wedding planning list because they will start to fill up quickly!
+But it’s a good idea to start with these things on your wedding planning checklist for peace of mind because they will start filling up quickly!

 Of course, there are hundreds of tasks that you could complete after your engagement.
-These are the 3 that I would recommend after my experience with wedding planning and officiating.
-These items are time-sensitive and you will want to get them done as soon as you know that your big day is approaching.
+These are the three that I would recommend after my experience with wedding planning and officiating.
+These items are time-sensitive, and you will want to complete them as soon as you know your big day is approaching.
 This is assuming that you have a wedding date selected.
-You will need a date before you will be able to complete tasks like securing your venue.
+You will need a date before completing tasks like securing your venue.

-It will also be helpful if you know your dates before reaching out to your wedding party.
-Even though the wedding party consists of your friends and family members who will be very understanding, it’s a sign of respect to let them know as soon as you know your wedding dates so that they will be able to plan accordingly.
+Knowing your dates before reaching out to your wedding party will also be helpful.
+Even though the wedding party consists of your closest friends and family members who will be very understanding, it’s a sign of respect to let them know as soon as you know your wedding dates so that they can plan accordingly.

 Notice that I used the word dates, not date.
-There is much more to your wedding dates than the date that you will be married.
-Your wedding dates include all of your wedding events such as your bridesmaids’ day, guy time, wedding shower, wedding rehearsal, engagement party, and even your honeymoon.
+There is much more to your wedding dates than the date you are married.
+Your dream wedding dates include your wedding events, such as your bridesmaids’ day, guy time, wedding shower, wedding rehearsal, engagement party, and even your honeymoon.

-The more of these dates you know the better but even if you just know the wedding date your wedding party will certainly appreciate knowing that they can plan around that date.
-For example, if I know that someone is inviting me to a wedding, I will go ahead and at least plan to take 2-3 days off of work before the wedding, especially if I am a member of the wedding party.
+The more of these dates you know, the better, but even if you know the wedding date, your wedding party will certainly appreciate knowing they can plan around that date.
+For example, if I know someone is inviting me to a wedding, I will go ahead and at least plan to take 2-3 days off of work before the wedding, especially if I am a member of the wedding party.

 Choose Your Officiant

-It’s important to choose a wedding officiant as soon as possible after the engagement.
-Not only are they very busy but because it’s also important to start your wedding counseling as soon as possible.
-If you haven’t started planning before you were engaged then you should definitely start right away.
+Choosing a wedding officiant as soon as possible after the engagement is important.
+Not only are they very busy, but it’s also important to start your wedding counseling as soon as possible.
+You should start immediately if you hadn’t started planning before you were engaged.

-After your engagement, the clock is literally ticking.
-The pastor/minister will let you know what his/her requirements are to go forward with your wedding.
+After your engagement, the clock is ticking.
+The pastor/minister will let you know his/her requirements for your wedding.
 Many people forget that your approval from your officiant is the most important thing for your wedding day next to a Yes from your spouse.

-Choosing a venue is another one of those tasks that requires booking at least a year ahead of time.
-If you are thinking about getting engaged you might just want to go ahead and reserve a venue.
-It might sound crazy but the deposit that you will put down to reserve your venue is nothing compared to losing out on the location that you’ve always wanted.
+Choosing a venue is another task requiring booking at least a year ahead of time; this must be at the top of your wedding checklist before choosing other things such as the type of wedding, whether a destination wedding or something else, wedding attire, wedding style, etc. If you are thinking about getting engaged, you might want to go ahead and reserve a venue.
+It might sound crazy, but the deposit to reserve your venue is nothing compared to losing out on the location you’ve always wanted.

 The Main Wedding Planning Ingredient After Engagement

-You will want to be very intentional about locking in your wedding venue date as soon as possible.
+After the engagement, start looking for potential venues for your wedding.
+You will want to be very intentional about locking your wedding venue date as soon as possible.
 Typically you will need a deposit to secure the wedding date of your choice.
-Some venues may also be flexible in terms of allowing you to provide your 1st, 2nd, and 3rd choice of wedding dates.
-The best scenario of course is to lock in and secure your 1st choice.
+Some venues may also be flexible in allowing you to provide your 1st, 2nd, and 3rd choice of wedding dates.
+The best scenario is to lock in and secure your 1st choice.

-I know that you’ve had your dream venue in mind for some time but you don’t want to chance securing your date if you don’t have to.
+I know that you’ve had your dream venue in mind for some time, but you don’t want to chance to secure your date if you don’t have to.
 It’s much better to secure your 2nd choice than wait too long for your 1st choice to become available.
 In other words, don’t make the waiting list your first choice.
-Go ahead and reserve the best venue that is at the top of your list and available on your wedding date.
+Reserve the best venue at the top of your list and available on your wedding date.

 And so, how are you feeling about choosing a photographer for your wedding?
-Hopefully, after reading this blog post you are feeling a little better!
+Hopefully, you feel a little better after reading this blog post!

-Again, congratulations on your engagement and happy planning!
+Again, congratulations on your engagement make sure to have some quality time with your partner and happy planning!